-- Tier II: Risk-based audit to monitor management system compliance.
+- Tier II: Risk-based audits to monitor management system compliance.

-- Tier III: Management system audit to determine compliance and effectiveness of management system expectations.
+- Tier III: Management system audits to determine compliance and effectiveness of management system expectations.

 Business units develop plans to address audit findings, track the plans through completion of corrective actions and share lessons learned.
 Key audit findings and trends are communicated to HES&S leadership and executive management, who then set priorities to seek solutions for gaps or issues that are identified.